jdblack/odoo_docker/README.md

 Odoo on cloud platforms, build SaaS or IaaS products around it, or use Odoo as the foundation for their own custom software.

 This image exists to turn Odoo into a repeatable, shippable unit.
+It allows you to fully own your Odoo deployments.

-Your code, your addons, your config, all baked into one container that runs the same on a laptop, a staging box, or a cloud cluster which you can deploy with a single command.
+Your code, your addons, your config, mounted into this image will allow you to build a production-ready image which runs the same on a laptop, a staging box, or a cloud cluster, for one customer or a thousand.

 You get a clean development environment that works with modern IDEs, supports breakpoints, and mirrors production.
+Every developer can have their own local copy of Odoo, and they can be sure their code will run in production exactly the same way as on their local machine.

-When you are ready to deploy, the same image goes to your cloud or on-premise deployments, without surprise differences between environments.
+When you are ready to deploy, you can push your code with CI/CD to any Docker repository provider, and the same image goes to your cloud or on-premise deployments, without surprise differences between environments.

 > [!NOTE]
 > Adomi is an Odoo partner and consulting company.
 This image serves as a foundation for our open-source Odoo projects.